cockroachdb/docs/src/current/cockroachcloud/export-logs-advanced.md

 {% include cockroachcloud/filter-tabs/export-logs.md %}

 CockroachDB {{ site.data.products.advanced }} users can use the [Cloud API]({% link cockroachcloud/cloud-api.md %}) to configure log export to [Amazon CloudWatch](https://aws.amazon.com/cloudwatch/) or [GCP Cloud Logging](https://cloud.google.com/logging).
 Once the export is configured, logs will flow from all nodes in all regions of your CockroachDB {{ site.data.products.advanced }} cluster to your chosen cloud log sink.
-You can configure log export to redact sensitive log entries, limit log output by severity, send log entries to specific log group targets by log channel, among others.
+You can configure log export to redact sensitive log entries, limit log output by severity, send log entries to specific log group targets by log channel, and more.

 ## The `logexport` endpoint